reactioncommerce/reaction-docs/developer/architecture/routing.md

 #### Using route context in your hook

-The same context object from FlowRouter is available to every callback
+The context object from Reaction Router is available to every callback

 ```js
 function logSomeContext(context) {